VictorCorral/Buddy-iOS-SDK/README.md

         // Do something with the Checkin

 	}];

+#### GET

+We now GET the checkin we just created!

+    [Buddy GET:[NSString stringWithFormat:@"/checkins/%@",myCheckinId] parameters:nil class: [BPModelCheckin class] callback:^(id getObj,  NSError *error)
+	{
+	}];

+#### PUT/PATCH/DELETE

+Each remaining REST verb is available for use through the Buddy SDK.
+All verbs function in a similar fashion; more detailed documentation can be found on our [Buddy Platform documentation](http://buddyplatform.com/docs).

 #### Creating Response Objects

 Creating strongly typed response objects is simple.
-If the REST operation that you intend to call returns a response that's not avaialble in `Models`, you can easily create one by creating an Objective-C object with fields that match the JSON response fields for the operation.
+If the REST operation that you intend to call returns a response that's not available in `Models`, you can easily create one by creating an Objective-C object with fields that match the JSON response fields for the operation.

 1. Go to the Buddy Console and try your operation
 2. When the operation completes, note the fields and their types in the response
 3. Create a Java class that derives from `ModelBase` with the appropriate properties.

 For example, if the response to **POST /checkins** looks like:

      {
        "status": 201,